keyestudio/KS4034-Keyestudio-micro-bit-4WD-Mecanum-Robot-Car-Kit-V2.0/docs/Python/Python.rst

 |image5|

-Enter the link: https://codewith.mu/en/download to download th orresponding version of Mu.
+Enter the link of MU: https://codewith.mu/en/download to download the corresponding version of Mu.

 |image6|